ArduPilot/ardupilot_wiki/antennatracker/source/docs/connecting-with-gcs.rst

 If the antenna controller is a Pixhawk you can simply connect your ground station computer to the Pixhawk using a long micro USB cable.

-On an APM2 the micro USB port and Telemetry port cannot be used at the same time which means that to connect with a USB cable, the radio must be moved to use UART2 (aka Serial2).
-The UART2's TX, RX 5V and GND pins are on the right side of the APM2 as shown on \ :ref:`this wiki page <copter:common-apm25-and-26-overview_explanation_of_solder_jumper_options_on_the_bottom_of_the_board>`.

 Connect a 2nd pair of radios
 ============================